ZeaInc/zea-ux/docs/api/tools/HandleTool.md

 <a name="HandleTool"></a>

 ### HandleTool
-Class representing a scene widget tool.
+Class representing a Handle tool.

 **Extends**: <code>BaseTool</code>